-- 1. traffic generation (estimation of number of trips for each node, i.e. origin), - 2. traffic distribution (choice of destination), - 3. mode choice (traffic distribution to different modes), and - 4. traffic assignment (routing).
+- 1. Traffic generation (estimation of number of trips for each node, i.e., origin), - 2.
+Traffic distribution (choice of destination), - 3.
+Mode choice (traffic distribution to different modes), and - 4.
+Traffic assignment (routing).

 These four steps lead to a complete OD flow matrix convenient for traffic policy evaluation or infrastructure expansion requirements etc. (Szimba 2008).
-In addition, research is more and more using traffic count data to estimate OD flows (cf Willumsen 1978, Ratnayake 1988).
+In addition, research is more and more using traffic count data to estimate OD flows (cf. Willumsen 1978; Ratnayake 1988).
+Those OD flow matrixes are a convenient foundation for our allocation problem.

-Hodgson (1990) proposes the Flow Capturing Location Model (FCLM) as the first approach applicable to the allocation of refueling stations for passenger cars.
-He assumes that the traffic demand does not occur on the nodes of a specific road network and models it as OD flows along the network arcs.
-An OD flow is said to be covered if a location is chosen on the path from O to D. In the FCLM model a specific demand is assigned to every OD pair.
+Based on the node-based MCLM by Church and ReVelle (1974), Hodgson (1990) integrated the flows into his considerations and developed the flow capturing location model (FCLM) as the first approach applicable to the allocation of refueling stations for passenger cars.
+An OD flow is said to be covered if a location is chosen on the path from O to D. In the FCLM a specific demand is assigned to every OD pair.
 To reduce the number of potential flows from $n^2$ (or even more) to $\frac{n(n-1)}{2}$ Hodgson made the following assumptions: